Tom Wolfe Has Died

 The Long Goodbye, by Chandler.
 Chandler is great, period.
 Having one of his books in this lists validates other books I'd never consider...
 Even though you can't have a Chandler and don't have a Hammett.
 You can't go wrong with a book by Hammett, I'd probably pick The Maltese Falcon.
 A classic.

 Of course, there are some books that I'd personally treat to a Bradbury process...
 Catcher in the Rye and On the Road are two books I was looking forward to reading (not being English-based meant I didn't get to read them on high school) and found dull.
 I guess read in a different context would have made it different, but I couldn't see all the praise.
-Personal opinion, though.RBerenguel, over 6 years ago
+Personal opinion, though.RBerenguel, almost 7 years ago

 ISS Commander Chris Hadfield Covers ‘Space Oddity’ in Space

 When I was young, I just thought astronauts were lucky people who got to go to space.
 It wasn't until I got older and read through their bios (and such books as, The Right Stuff), that I realized they were actual uber-men/women...not only good at operating a space shuttle, but at a hundred other skills that may be needed when you're in space, including musical performances.danso, about 8 years ago